axllent/silverstripe-less/README.md

 ```

 ## Usage
-You can refer to your less files either by its "LESS name" (eg:`stylesheet.less`) or "CSS name" (eg:`stylesheet.css`) - the parser will also check to see if there is a less file for any css files included.
+You need refer to your less files by its "LESS name" (eg:`stylesheet.less`).

-In your `PageController` you can:

 ### Method 1 (preferred)
-Simply refer to your files as `*.css` files.
-This ensures that cache is always used (unless a `?flush` is run), using `filemtime()` in "live" move (fastest), and Less_Cache in "dev" mode.
+You can refer to your files as `*.less` files.

 ```php
 class PageController extends ContentController